sreuland/cdp_fraud_detect/README.md

 Acc-4 = `G...`

 5. Acc-1, Acc-2 and Acc-3 can be artificially inserted into the local fraudulent accounts data, which are also fed externally from stellarxpert feed, this is to facilitate repeateable demo, as these new accounts won't be marked as fraudulent in stellarxpert feed.
+Skip this step if you used [SEED_ACCOUNTS](./docker-compose.yml#L55) during step #4, it's been done for you.
   * Edit ./fetch_store_unsafe_accts/test_data_config.json, and set the account addresses you just created into that file, when demo is started, they will be seeded automatically into local fraudulent accounts data.

 ### Build and Run the Demo